elastic/integrations/packages/pfsense/docs/README.md

 The firewall, VPN, DHCP, and DNS logs are able to be individually selected via the "Remote Logging Options" section within the pfSense settings page.
 In order to collect HAProxy or other "package" logs, the "Everything" option must be selected.
 The module is by default configured to run with the `udp` input on port `9001`.
-However, it can also be configured to read from a file path.

 *The HAProxy logs are setup to be compatible with the dashboards from the HAProxy integration.
 Install the HAPrxoy integration assets to utilize them.